Japanese Candles Patterns Gold Analysis

 When candlesticks are used it's very easy to see if the price headed upward or downward as opposed to when a bar Charts are used.

-The Japanese techniques also have very many setups that are used to trade the Trading market.
+The Japanese techniques also have very many setups that are used to trade the market.
 These patterns have different technical analysis interpretation and the most common are:

 The above patterns is what makes the Japanese candlesticks popular among technical traders and it's why this type of analysis are the most widely used in analyzing the market.
 The analysis for these pattern formations in trade is the same as that one used in stock trading.

-Drawing These Charts on MetaTrader 4
+Drawing These Charts in MetaTrader 4

-To view this tool bar in MetaTrader 4 navigate to "View" Next to file at top left corner of the MT4 Platform, Click "View", Then Click "Tool bars", Then check the "Charts" Button.
-The above tool bar will appear.
+To view this tool bar in MetaTrader 4 navigate to "View" Next to file at top left corner of the MetaTrader 4 Platform, Click "View", Then Click "ToolBars", Then check the "Charts" Button.
+The above tool-bar will appear.